itsvivek040410/Verilog_projects/README.md

 # 🔧 Verilog Projects – Digital System Design with Simulation Results

 Welcome to my Verilog HDL (Hardware Description Language) project repository!
-This collection showcases my digital design skills through a variety of hardware-level simulations, complete with testbenches and waveform outputs using tools like **Icarus Verilog** and **GTKWave**.
+This collection showcases my digital design skills through a variety of hardware-level simulations, complete with testbenches and waveform outputs using tools like **Vivado**

 ## 📁 Repository Structure
 verilog-projects/